The Person and Work of Jesus Christ

 Now, while Joseph was in fact Jesus’ earthly parent he did not participate in the conception of Jesus.

 The Bible prophecies of the birth of Jesus being a virgin birth.
-As such, He was without an earthly father in order that He might be born without a nature inclined towards sin, because the Bible also teaches that sin is transferred though the blood – Lev.
+As such, He was without an earthly father in order that He might be born without a nature inclined towards sin, because the Bible also teaches that sin is transferred through the blood – Lev.
 17:11,14; 1 Cor.
 15:22.

 Jesus’ blood had to be without sin or any defilement of any kind in order for its shedding to fully pay the purchase price of redemption for humanity and all of creation (Rom.
 8).